Roller coaster: Popularity, decline, and revival

 By 1919, the first underfriction roller coaster had been developed by John Miller.
 Over the next decade, roller coasters spread to amusement parks around the world and began an era in the industry often referred to as the "Golden Age".
 One of the most well known from the period is the historical Cyclone that opened at Coney Island in 1927.
 The onset of the Great Depression in the 1930s, however, significantly impacted the amusement park industry and brought an end to the rapid growth experienced during the Golden Age.
 This aside, roller coasters were still built with varying success from location to location.
 In May 1932, the Scene Railway witnessed somewhat of a revival in the UK, including the opening of the roller coaster at Great Yarmouth.
-Today it is one of only two scenic railways still in operation in the UK.
+Today it is the only scenic railway still in operation in the UK.

 In 1959, Disneyland introduced a design breakthrough with Matterhorn Bobsleds, the first permanent roller coaster to use a tubular steel track.
 Designed by Arrow Development, the tubular track was unlike standard rail design on wooden coasters, allowing the track to bend in sharper angles in any direction, leading to the incorporation of loops, corkscrews, and inversion elements into track layouts.
 A little more than a decade later, the immediate success of The Racer at Kings Island in 1972 sparked a new era of roller coaster enthusiasm, which led to a resurgence across the amusement park industry over the next several decades.

+In 1989 Cedar Point introduced Magnum XL-200, the first ever hyper coaster.
+This kicked off a so called roller coaster war that would push the limits of what could be done.
+This would last into the early 2000s with rides such as Millennium Force, Top Thrill Dragster, and Kingda Ka being constructed.
+Kingda Ka marked the end of this period as no park wanted to invest the amount of money needed to surpass the height of this 456 ft ride.